getmindspun/wordpress-responsive-blocks/readme.txt

 * Heading - Create headings in a range of sizes with precise margins, padding and text appearance including font styles, colors, and alignment options.
 * Paragraph - Create body text match your design preferences with font sizes, various appearance options and one-click letter case styles.
 * Buttons - Create and style buttons for any screen size with primary, outline and link button types.
 You can even customize the hover state.
-* Tabs - Structure and present information in a tabular format.
-Highly customizable to create any desired tabbed layout.
 * Image - Show different images and/or sizes for different screens.
 * Grid - Easily create responsive layouts using a 12-point grid system.
 * Container - Advanced block allowing the user to crete any flex-based layout they choose.
-* Link Container - Turns any collection of blocks into a link.
+* Link Group - Turns any collection of blocks into a link.
+* Tabs - Structure and present information in a tabular format.
+Highly customizable to create any desired tabbed layout.
+* Show/Hide - Conditionally show inner blocks based on event.
+Select from a slide or flip transition styles.

 = Key Features =
 * Easy-to-use configuration options that are separately applied to desktop, tablet and mobile.
-* Works like a responsive version of core blocks making it quick to learn.
+* Works like a responsive version of core blocks making them quick to learn.
 * Lightweight, modern design to creating any layout without the bloat of a page-builder.
+* All blocks are [static blocks](https://developer.wordpress.org/block-editor/getting-started/glossary/#static-block) to ensure optimal performance.
 * Allows optional per-block custom CSS with media queries automatically applied for advanced use cases.

 = Source files =